JayanGupta/JayanGupta/README.md

 # Jayan Gupta

-I am a dedicated **Data Scientist** with a strong passion for solving complex problems through data-driven solutions.
-With extensive hands-on experience in machine learning, deep learning, and financial analytics, I specialize in building AI-powered systems that deliver real-world impact.
+Passionate Data Scientist with a strong background in machine learning, deep learning and NLP.
+Eager to contribute my analytical skills and knowledge in AI to help organizations make data-driven decisions.
+Seeking a challenging role in data science to further my expertise in predictive modeling and big data analytics.

 ---